 Is It Better To Ship Your Car Yourself?

 Driving your car, truck, SUV, or minivan to your new destination may be tempting.
 The costs associated with auto transport to a new home may seem higher than you’d like.
 While it may seem a little cheaper from the start, you’ll find there are some hidden costs along the way.
 The average out-of-pocket cost of you moving your vehicle to your new home could skyrocket to well over $1,000 and could end up being costlier than the estimate for shipping via an auto carrier.
 You’ll have to account for everything that goes into making the trip – from hotel costs for two or possibly three nights to food costs to tolls.
 There’s the cost of the gas you will burn.
 There’s the unseen wear and tear you’ll be putting on it that will cost money in the long run, including needing new tires and brakes sooner.

 On top of the price, you could be spending 3-4 days of your valuable time on the road!
 Just how much is a day or two of your time worth?
 This is why professional car shipping companies are a better choice.
-You can get a plane ticket and be at your new home within a few hours and wait for your car to reach your destination.
-Let Number One Auto Transport do the job rather than doing it yourself, and know that your car, truck, SUV, RV, or motorcycle is in good hands!
+You can get a plane ticket, be at your new home within a few hours, and wait for your car to reach your destination.
+Let Number One Auto Transport do the job rather than yourself, and know that your car, truck, SUV, RV, or motorcycle is in good hands!

 Need a New York to Florida Car Transport Service?